IBIC/birthdaycard/README.md

 1. As a zip file from Github
 	1. Download the zip file from [IBIC/birthdaycard](https://github.com/IBIC/birthdaycard/archive/master.zip)
 	2. Extract the zip file `birthdaycard-master.zip` in your home directory
-	3. A new folder named `birthdaycard-master` will be created
+	3. A new directory named `birthdaycard-master` will be created
 	4. You can change into this directory to run the example.
+We will refer to this directory as `birthdaycard` in the remainder of this document.
+You can rename it if you wish.

 2. Using Git